 Salajko spent two years on men's staff (2009-10) and Carlson played for the Buckeyes from 2009-12

-Jeff Salajko enters his second season as goalies coach for the Ohio State women's ice hockey program.
-Salajko started working with the team prior to the 2012-13 season.
+Jeff Salajko enters his second season working with the Ohio State women's ice hockey program.
+Salajko started working with the team prior to the 2012-13 season as a goalies coach and continues on helping out in facets of hockey operations.

 "I am very pleased that Jeff has joined our staff," Nate Handrahan, Buckeyes head coach, said.
 "His enthusiasm for coaching along with a wealth of experience will benefit our team and our goaltenders."